Directed By: Vincente Minnelli

 Trivia: No words are spoken during the last 20 minutes and 25 seconds of the film

-Typically, the best scenes in any musical feature singing and dancing.
-1951’s An American in Paris , however, is an exception to this rule.
-The film certainly has its share of extraordinary musical numbers, but it’s the performance of star Gene Kelly that drives the movie, and keeps our undivided attention even when the music dies down.
+Typically, the best scenes in a Hollywood musical feature lots of singing and dancing.
+1951’s An American in Paris is an exception to this rule.
+The film certainly has its share of extraordinary musical numbers, but it’s the performance of star Gene Kelly that drives the movie, and holds our undivided attention even when the music dies down.

-American Jerry Mulligan (Kelly), an ex-GI, hung around Paris after the war ended to pursue his passion for painting.
-Alas, neither Jerry nor his good friend Adam Cook (Oscar Levant), a concert pianist living just next door to him, have been able to carve out a living for themselves, and must beg and borrow to survive.
+American Jerry Mulligan (Kelly), an ex-GI, stayed in Paris after the war ended, to pursue his passion for painting.
+Alas, neither Jerry nor his good friend Adam Cook (Oscar Levant), a concert pianist and Jerry's next door neighbor, have been able to carve out a living for themselves, and must beg and borrow to survive.

-Jerry’s luck finally changes when he meets Milo Roberts (Nina Foch), a wealthy American who takes a liking to both Jerry and his art.
+Jerry’s luck improves when he meets Milo Roberts (Nina Foch), a wealthy American who takes a liking to both Jerry and his art.
 She promises to feature him in an upcoming exhibition, which could put Jerry on the fast track to fame.

 The situation becomes a bit more complicated, however, when Jerry falls in love with pretty French girl Lise Bouvier (Leslie Caron), not realizing she is already engaged to his friend, singer Henri Baurel (Georges Guetry)!